fakemanoan/fakemanoan.github.io/docs/faq.md

 The way to fix it is to install a stock ROM, and reflash the touch firmware.

 Once you are in stock firmware, open the phone dialer.
-Type * #2336# *.
+Type * #2663# *.
 Then tap TSP update.
 This should fix your problem.

 ## When is the next release?
-Builds are released when they are ready.
-I'm not sure when some builds will be done.
-Be patient and don't ask for ETAs.
+No idea.
+But generally asking for an ETA is a bit frowned upon ("are we there yet?")

-## Can you build Android 14, 15, 16, etc?
+## Can you build Android 15, 16, 17 etc?
-In short, no. While technically it *is* possible, it will take time for me to update the kernel and other components to get appropriate support.
+If I do, you will see it!
+Newer versions of Android demand newer kernel features, which need to be backported.
+In some cases this is not practical.

 ## Can you build [other ROM name here]?
-If it is reasonable and attainable, may be.

-I focus on LineageOS, as they provide consistent updates and most people use it.
-I am aware that LineageOS lacks some basic customisation features (I hate it too), but most people want LineageOS, and I have a finite amount of time.
-In the future I may build a PixelOS or crDroid for example, who knows.
+Maybe.

+I build LineageOS due to their consistent stability and security patches.
+I could mass produce 1 off builds of [insertname]OS.
+Many of these OS projects copy things from one another until they are essentially the same thing anyway.
+But one day, I may build a customization or privacy focused ROM.

+You can build that ROM yourself if you like.
+All source code is on github!

+## Sometimes my phone turns black and when I turn it on, it's just a black screen with a clock!
+Your hall sensor is likely broken.
+Samsung devices have 2 magnets for flip cover detection 1 in the bottom left and one in the top right, which I have support for in my ROM.
+This is likely a hardware issue.

 ## I am experiencing an issue not on this list!
 Head over to [reporting a bug](../bugreport) and follow the instructions.